cesbo/help/en/alta/auth/backend.md

 # Backend

-Backend Authorization is an extensible system to verify client request with external service.
+Backend Authorization is an extensible system to verify client request with external HTTP service.

-## Backend

-Backend is a HTTP service to verify client's request by the own rules and return response to Alta.
+HTTP service verifies client request by the own rules and return response to Alta.
-Response status could be `200` - allow access or any other to deny access.
+Response status `200` allows access to the content.
+Any other response denies access.

 ## Configuration